aws/aws-iot-device-sdk-java-v2/documents/MQTT5_Userguide.md

 AwsIotMqtt5ClientBuilder builder = AwsIotMqtt5ClientBuilder.newDirectMqttBuilderWithCustomAuth(clientEndpoint, customAuthConfig);
 ~~~

-If your Custom Authorizer uses signing, you must specify the three signed token properties as well.
-The token signature must be the URI-encoding of the base64 encoding of the digital signature of the token value via the private key associated with the public key that was registered with the Custom Authorizer.
-It is your responsibility to URI-encode the token signature.
-For a Custom Authorizer that uses signing, you can use the following code:
+If your custom authorizer uses signing, you must specify the three signed token properties as well.
+It is your responsibility to URI-encode the Username, AuthorizerName, and TokenKeyName parameters.

 ~~~ java
 AwsIotMqtt5ClientBuilder.MqttConnectCustomAuthConfig customAuthConfig = new AwsIotMqtt5ClientBuilder.MqttConnectCustomAuthConfig();